Surge control: Controlling surge relief valves

 There are many different approaches to controlling surge relief equipment.
 It all starts with the technology used in the specific application.
 Spring-loaded pressure safety valves and pilot-operated valves are controlled mechanically using the pressure from a compressed spring.
 Typically there is an adjustment stem that allows for minor adjustments on the set point by compressing or decompressing the spring.
 This design is limited by the pressure that can be generated by the spring in the valve.

 Gas-loaded relief valves are controlled by the nitrogen pressure loaded into the relief valve.
 If there is no control on the nitrogen pressure, then the nitrogen gas will expand and contract with the changing ambient temperature.
 As the nitrogen pressure drifts with the temperature so does the set point of the relief valve.

 The nitrogen pressure has traditionally been controlled using mechanical regulators.
 Regulators are designed to operate under flowing conditions.
 When used in the closed end plenum system of a surge relief valve, it must also perform an on/off function to correct for thermal expansion and contraction.
 Being a pressure control device designed for use under flowing conditions, it is not well suited to perform the on/off function needed in a closed-end system such as a surge relief valve plenum.

 Another common issue is that regulators are required to operate outside of their design limits when making the corrections needed for thermal expansion and contraction.
 The volume of gas required to be added or vented from the system is so small that the regulator is required to operate below the minimum threshold of its performance curve.
 As a result, inconsistent corrections are made to the system pressure which impact the gas-loaded relief valve's set point.

-A highly accurate and reliable approach to controlling the nitrogen pressure on a gas-loaded surge relief valve is to use an electronic control system to add and vent nitrogen pressure from the gas-loaded surge relief valve.
+An accurate and reliable approach to controlling the nitrogen pressure on a gas-loaded surge relief valve is to use an electronic control system to add and vent nitrogen pressure from the gas-loaded surge relief valve.
 This technique assures the required set point accuracy and repeatability needed in this critical application.